 Jill joined Shu Ren International School in 2017.
 She was born in China and moved to the United States in 2010.
 She obtained both Bachelor's and Master's degrees from Beijing University of Posts and Telecommunications.
 From 2014 to 2017, Jill worked as a logistics specialist for AMZ Intl.
 Before moving to the USA, Jill was a patent examiner at the State Intellectual Property Office of China.
 She has enjoyed living and working in both China and US.
 Jill has a son and a daughter; she loves kids and enjoys spending time with them.
 After work, she loves cooking, reading, and watching movies.

 Maria is from Southern California and moved to China in 2002 to start her professional career in international education.
 She joins Shu Ren with over 10 years of experience working in international schools in the area of Admissions, Marketing and Advancement.
+She has extensive experience with the International Baccalaureate having worked at two IB World Schools, Shanghai American School and also Western International School of Shanghai-the first full continuum, four program (PYP, MYP, DP CP) IB school in mainland China.
 She is a graduate of University of California, Los Angeles with a B.A. in History and Education and Teachers College, Columbia University with an M.Ed in International Education Development.
-As a professional and a parent, Maria seeks out opportunities for her family to be inspired and thoughtful in how we can use our knowledge and resources to shape the communities around us.
+As a professional and a parent, Maria seeks out opportunities for her family to be inspired and to be thoughtful in how we can use our knowledge and resources to shape the communities around us.